samfrench27/tokenio-mcp/README.md

 ## Features

-- **Payment Link Generation**: Generate payment links for GBP or EUR currencies through natural language requests
 - **Bank Information Retrieval**: Look up banks by name, country, or payment network support
+- **Payment Link Generation**: Generate payment links for GBP or EUR currencies
+- **Banking Data Access**: Access account information, balances, and transactions (extensible)
 - **Claude AI Integration**: Seamless integration with Claude AI through the Model Context Protocol
 - **Secure API Integration**: Uses the Token.io sandbox environment for safe testing

 ## How It Works

-This project creates a bridge between Claude AI and the Token.io payment API using the Model Context Protocol (MCP).
-When you ask Claude to generate a payment link, it:
+This project creates a bridge between Claude AI and the Token.io banking API using the Model Context Protocol (MCP).
+When you interact with Claude, it can:

-1. Recognizes your intent to create a payment link
+1. Recognize your intent to perform a banking operation
-2. Extracts parameters like currency, amount, and description from your request
+2. Extract relevant parameters from your request
-3. Calls the Token.io API through the MCP server
+3. Call the appropriate Token.io API through the MCP server
-4. Returns a payment link that can be used to complete the transaction
+4. Return useful financial information or generate links

 ## Example Conversations

-**User**: "Create a payment link for £50 that redirects to my website after completion"

-**Claude**: "I'll create a payment link for you.
-Here's your payment link: https://app.sandbox.token.io/session/[token-id]"

 **User**: "Show me banks in the UK that support faster payments"

 **Claude**: "Here are banks in the UK that support faster payments: [list of banks]"

+**User**: "Create a payment link for £50 that redirects to my website after completion"

+**Claude**: "I've created a payment link for you.
+Here it is: https://app.sandbox.token.io/session/[token-id]"

+**User**: "What information can you give me about Barclays Bank?"

+**Claude**: "Here's the information about Barclays Bank: [bank details]"

 ## Technical Implementation